ShrutikaDandale/AIML/README.md

 ## 🎯 Goal

-Growing from a beginner to skilled **AI/ML Developer** through consistent learning & hands-on projects.
+Growing from a beginner to a skilled **AI/ML Developer** through consistent learning & hands-on projects.

 ---